DataDog/documentation/content/en/database_monitoring/setup_mysql/aurora.md

 {{% /tab %}}
 {{< /tabs >}}

-**Note**: A recommended practice is to allow the agent to enable the `performance-schema-consumer-*` settings dynamically at runtime, as part of granting the Agent access, next.
+**Note**: A recommended practice is to allow the Agent to enable the `performance-schema-consumer-*` settings dynamically at runtime, as part of granting the Agent access.
 See [Runtime setup consumers](#runtime-setup-consumers).

 ## Grant the Agent access